DON'T WORK IN THE PAST

 Harry Bliss is an acclaimed illustrator and hilarious human being.
 I emailed him one day asking if he'd be willing to draw up some of my ideas.
 He said, "How did you get my email?"
 The rest is history.
 These are some of our collaborations, which have landed in publications including The New Yorker, LA Times, Boston Globe and Chicago Tribune.

-At WK Portland, offbeat thinking was encouraged, leading my partner and I to create Nike Backyard, a line of branded game sets and swag that celebrated backyard sports like tetherball, horseshoes and badminton.
-Nike Backyard still rallied you to Just Do It, but at the pace of a Labor Day picnic.
-So much fun came out of it, from the home run derby handbook to the pre-grass stained custom T's.
-We drew the line at Nike Beer.
-Though never produced, W+K loved Backyard and featured the work in their "Wild Pitch" presentation to Nike.
+Nike Backyard was a line of branded game sets and swag that celebrated backyard sports like tetherball, horseshoes and badminton.
+Nike Backyard still rallied you to Just Do It, but with less intensity, more joy and nostalgia.
+Weiden + Kennedy loved Backyard and featured the work in their "Wild Pitch" presentation to Nike.

-SoBro (South Brooklyn) is a web series set in the trendy, child-riddled neighborhood of Cobble Hill.
-The show revolves around two 40-something dads, Matt and Craig, who struggle to advance their lives/careers despite being stunted, self-sabotaging man-children.
+SoBro (South Brooklyn) is set in the trendy, child-riddled neighborhood of Cobble Hill.
+It revolves around two 40-something dads who struggle to advance their lives despite being stunted, self-sabotaging man-children.
 Only now, the race is on to make something of themselves before their kids are old enough to recognize failure.